department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/signature.md

 ---
 layout: pattern
-permalink: /patterns/forms/signature
+permalink: /patterns/ask-users-for/signature
-has-parent: /patterns/forms/
+sub-section: ask-users-for
 title: Signature
-intro-text: "Use this pattern on the review section of the form when you need a user to provide their signature as a statement of truth."
+intro-text: "Use this pattern when you need a user to provide their signature as a statement of truth."
 status: use-deployed
 anchors:
-  - anchor: Structure
   - anchor: Usage
+  - anchor: Examples
+  - anchor: How to design and build
-  - anchor: Error message templates
+  - anchor: Content considerations
 ---

+## Usage

+### When to use this pattern

+* **Certification statement or statement of truth.** Some forms will require the user to certify their submission by signature.

+## Examples

 ![form signature pattern]({{site.baseurl}}/images/form-signature.png)

-## Structure
+## How to design and build

+This patterns is used at the end of a form review page.

+### Layout details

 - Instructions for the user around signing the certification
 - Card